Gornji Milanovac: Terrain

 Dominant position in the municipality and Šumadija have mountain Rudnik.
 As the specific shape of terrain have Ostrvica which has a conical shape and it is positioned north-western from mountain and settlement Rudnik.
 Mountain massif Ješevac is positioned on the east side of the municipality.
 Mountain Vujan is lying southwards from river Despotovica to Brdjani pit.
 Western parts of the area covers Rajac, Suvobor and Maljen.
 Westernmost parts include Pranjani pit.

 Demographics

-According to the last official census done in 2011, the Municipality of Gornji Milanovac has 44,406 inhabitants.
+According to the 2011 census, the municipality of Gornji Milanovac had 44,406 inhabitants, 21,802 males (average age 42.4 years), 22,604 females (43.7 years).
+The overwhelming majority were ethnic Serbs (97.85%), Serbian Orthodox Christian by religion, and Serbian-speaking.
 Population density on the territory of the municipality is 53.1 inhabitants per square kilometer.
 Since the census of 1981 when the total population was 50,651 people, there is a population decline due to the bad economic conditions in Serbia, negative natural increase rate and the majority of the older population.
 As of 2011, in Gornji Milanovac there are 637 migrants.

-Estimated composition of population by sex and average age are: